I Feel Guilty

 In college, I let the reel play when I didn’t join all the Bible studies, or when I skipped my small group to take a nap when I was tired.
 I would let the guilt wash over me every time I left church early after college service to go study, or when I opted out of a college retreat to attend a football game or catch up on work.

 In the spirit of being transparent, I would love to sit here and tell you I’ve figured it out.
 I’ve released the chains of guilt and now am free.
 But that’s just not true.
 I’m telling this story because I think Christians heap guilt on ourselves constantly and, when we do, we end up drudging through life dragging our chains behind us.
-We forsake freedom to instead agonize over our own salvation because of guilt.
+We forsake freedom to instead agonize over our own salvation because of good ole’ Christian Guilt.

 When I heap guilt on myself, I am bogged down and weighed down by my own mental baggage.
 I don’t have the mental energy to be there for other people.
 I don’t even have the mental energy to think about other people’s needs because I’m too busy focusing on myself and my own choices.